Gibrail404/Landing-Page/README.md

 ## Installation

-To run the Stopwatch project locally, follow these steps:
+To run this project locally, follow these steps:

 Clone the repository:

 git clone https://github.com/Gibrail404/Landing-Page.git

 ## Demo
-You can view a live demo of the landing-Page (click [here]( https://gibrail404.github.io/Landing-Page/)).
+You can view a live demo of the landing-Page [click here]( https://gibrail404.github.io/Landing-Page/)).

 ## License
-This Stopwatch Project is licensed under the MIT License.
+This Project is licensed under the MIT License.

 ## Acknowledgments
 Special thanks to the developers and communities behind the technologies used in this project.